-At Inmarsat, Corporate Social Responsibility (CSR) is built into our DNA.
-We were founded to provide life-saving communications services more than 40 years ago.
+Corporate Social Responsibility (CSR) is built into Inmarsat’s DNA as we were founded to provide life-saving communications services more than 40 years ago.
 This public service responsibility continues today through our global maritime and aviation safety services.

 This is also underpinned by a number of policies:

-The Inmarsat Code of Ethics sets out the principles to which all Inmarsat staff are expected to adhere and advocate in meeting these standards.
-This applies to Inmarsat Global Limited and all its subsidiaries (Inmarsat) including its directors, officers, employees and contractors and aligns our policies, culture and legal obligations into one document.
+The Inmarsat Code of Business Conduct and Ethics sets out the principles to which all Inmarsat’s staff and contractors are expected to adhere and advocate in meeting these standards.
+This applies to Connect Bidco Limited, Inmarsat Group Holdings Limited and all its subsidiaries including its directors, officers, employees and contractors and aligns our policies, culture and legal obligations into one document.

 Since our last statement Inmarsat has launched a new Procurement Portal which enables a new way to buy across the Company.
 This portal guides employees to the preferred and approved suppliers we want them to use.
 These suppliers have agreed contractual terms in place with Inmarsat which ensures we are both clear about our obligations under the agreement including compliance with all applicable laws in particular those regarding anti-corruption, diversity, equality, employment and the environment.
 It also ensure that we have completed the appropriate checks on those vendors ahead of time.